ZhengxueCheng/Learned-Image-Compression-with-GMM-and-Attention/README.md

 ## Notes

-This implementations are not original codes of our CVPR2020 paper, because original code is based on Tensorflow 1.9.0 and many features have been removed currently.
-This code is a re-implementation although the core code is amost the same and performance is also consistent with original results.
-It is also submitted to participate the CVPR Workshop and Challenge on Leanred Image Challenge ([CLIC] (http://www.compression.cc/)) with the entry Kattolab.
+This implementations are not original codes of our CVPR2020 paper, because original code is based on Tensorflow 1.9.0 and many features have been removed.
+This repo is a re-implementation although the core codes are amost the same and performance is also consistent with original results.
+This repo is also submitted to CVPR Workshop and Challenge on Leanred Image Challenge ([CLIC] (http://www.compression.cc/)) with the entry Kattolab.

 If you think it is useful for your reseach, please cite our CVPR2020 paper.